Copyright Infringement Notice Letter

 Use our Copyright Infringement Notice Letter template to notify an individual or a business that they have infringed your copyright.
 The letter warns the recipient that you will take legal action if they do not cease the copyright infringement.

 In the UK is the Copyright, Designs and Patents Act 1988 governs copyright.
-Under this law, an owner of copyright is entitled to a range of legal remedies.
+Under this law, an owner of copyright has a range of legal remedies.
 These include:

 - Damages for breach of copyright;

 - Damages for breach of moral rights to be identified as the author and to object to false attribution of work;

 - An injunction to prevent further infringement of copyright; and / or

 - An order for the handing over of any articles/materials that infringe the copyright.